New Unified School Council: History

-The first thing they did (during August, on full school holidays) was to analyze their needs and find out what was available.
+The first thing they did (during August, on full school holidays) was to analyse their needs and find out what was available.
 Some 157,000 school places were estimated to be covered.
 According to Ramón Navarro, during the first year, they were practically covered.
-But due to the war, many teachers had marched to the fronts, and between this and due to the increase in students another 3,000 new teachers were needed.
-For the 1936-1937 academic year, 2,000 were enabled, but even so the places were filled with people who did not have the corresponding degree.
+But due to the war, many teachers had marched to the fronts, and as a result, and due to the increase in students, another 3,000 new teachers were needed.
+For the academic year of 1936-1937, 2,000 teachers were put to work, but even so the places were filled with people who did not have the corresponding degree.

-Most of the teachers were unionized in the UGT, which caused most schools to end up under their influence.
-But the UGT not only joined Socialists and Communists, but also Catalanists and Republicans.
-Practically all those who were not sympathizers of the CNT joined the UGT.
+Most of the teachers were unionised in the UGT, which caused most schools to end up under their influence.
+But the UGT was not only joined by Socialists and Communists, but also by Catalanists and Republicans.
+Practically all those who were not sympathisers of the CNT joined the UGT.

-The New Unified School was conceived as the village school for all the children of the Nation, which was to have all degrees of education, from kindergarten to university, free in all grades.
+The New Unified School was conceived as the people's school for all the children of the country, and designed to provide free education for all levels, from kindergarten to university.
 It was created and supported by the State and the Generalitat, and directed, by the technical and administrative part, by a Superior Council made up of people who represented all levels of education.
-It was not defined as a uniformed school, but as an egalitarian school.
+It was not defined as a school where students had to wear uniforms, but as an egalitarian school.
 It could admit different processes, schedules and special ways of doing and teaching, but it had to have a list of all the teaching and school activities within the same system that complied with some principles.
 It had to have a continuity and to respect the characteristics of each stage of development from child to young adult.

-This transformation brought about changes in the legislation and in the educational system of Catalunya.
-The aim was a General Education Plan that contained very innovative aspects such as the approach of a common cycle of unified compulsory studies that begins from the nursery school, the relationship between primary and secondary education, a solid humanistic training in all university studies including technicians, the integration of the disabled, the care of those with learning disabilities and professional orientation aspects, the attempt to generalize the renewed teaching, etc.
+This transformation brought about changes in the legislation and in the educational system of Catalonia.
+The aim was a General Education Plan that contained very innovative aspects such as the approach of a common cycle of unified compulsory studies that begins from the nursery school, the relationship between primary and secondary education, a solid humanistic training in all university studies including technicians, the integration of the disabled, the care of those with learning disabilities and professional orientation aspects, the attempt to generalise the renewed teaching, etc.

-Different visions of the political forces were integrated in the Council when realizing this project in practice, so the CENU happened to have a mission of informant and adviser of the Council of Culture.
+Different visions of the political forces were integrated in the Council when realizing this project in practice, so the CENU happened to have a mission of informant and advisor of the Council of Culture.